MicrosoftDocs/Viva/Viva/learning/content -tagging.md

 - Source tags: Displays the tags coming from source (LMS or content provider).
 These tags can't be edited in Viva Learning.
 - Curated tags: Tags that are manually curated by admins or content owners in Viva Learning.
 Admins and content owners can edit tags on content on Viva Learning through the content details page of the specific content.
 - External ID:  The unique ID of the learning content from the external provider.- Provider ID: The unique ID of a provider when registered with Viva Learning.
-- VL deep-link: Admins and content owners can click on this link for a specific content to go to the Viva Learning content details to update the irrelevant or unavailable tags for specific content.
+- VL deep-link: Admins and content owners can select on this link for a specific content to go to the Viva Learning content details to update the irrelevant or unavailable tags for specific content.

 ## Curating tags on content

-Only admins and content owners (who were given access through the delegation flow) can edit tags in the the content description.
+Only admins and content owners (who were given access through the delegation flow) can edit tags in the content description.
 Existing interests on the content are also visible as “Interests” under the content description.
 Interests coming from source (LMS or content provider) and interests curated by admins and content owners are visible here.

 > [!NOTE]
 > For source tags, only the tags coming from source which are part of the interest inventory (curated through the “Manage Interests” flow)are visible here.
 Interest from source tags which are not part of the curated interest inventory aren't displayed here.

 To edit tags for content, select **Edit tags**.
-An “Edit Interest tags” window opens, in which tags coming from sources which are part of the interest inventory (if any) are displayed.
+An “Edit Interest tags” window opens, in which tags coming from sources that are part of the interest inventory (if any) are displayed.
 You can't edit the incoming tags.

 Admins and content owners can search and select up to three interests from the list of curated interests to tag the content.
 These manually added tags can be deselected to select more relevant interest applicable for the content.